Palau Royal Resort and Sam’s Tours

 Is there a store in town?
 Yes.
 There are two large and very well stocked supermarkets and department stores in the center of town.
 There are also lots of convenience stores all around town.
 The stores stay open until 9:00 pm.

 What type of electrical power do you have?
-Palau uses 110 Volt electricity with the same type of outlets as the U.S. At the dive center, we also have 220 Volt service.
+Palau uses 110 Volt electricity with the same type of outlets as the U.S. At the dive center, we also have a 220 Volt service.

 Palau is more than just diving